yasmineahmed2001/Api-Testing-Using-RestAssured-For-petstore.swagger.io-Website/README.md

 Comprehensive testing of the PetStore API endpoints for managing a fictional online store and Endpoints consist GET, POST, PUT, DELETE for products management.

 ## Scope
-The scope of this automation testing will cover the following areas:
 Functional Testing: Verifying that all features and functionalities of the website work as intended.
 This includes testing the navigation, search functionality, user registration, login, and any other interactive elements.
 Usability Testing: Ensuring that the website is easy to use and navigate.
 This involves testing the user interface, content, and workflow to ensure they are intuitive and user-friendly.